-Since its foundation, SFC has emphasized the importance of identifying and solving problems.
-The former is handled by the field of art, while the latter is the very goal of design.
-It goes without saying that these fields should not deal with their respective subjects separately, but should rather function in harmony.
-XD is one of the graduate programs at SFC.
-The XD Program conducts research in diverse fields related to art and design, and makes no distinction between engineering, humanities, the social sciences, and the arts.
-We provide a place for artists, researchers, and practitioners from various backgrounds to gather, collaborate, and discuss.
-Recently the word “labo” or “laboratory” has become more popular in Japan.
-Research at the XD Program is defined by constant experimentation.
-We believe that the fastest way to our ideal future is by repeatedly coming up with and testing ideas.
+Since its founding, SFC has emphasized the power of problem-finding and problem-solving.
+The former is handled in the field of art, while the latter is the very purpose of design.
+It goes without saying that these fields should not deal with their respective subjects separately, but that they should function in harmony.
+The XD Program is a graduate school program that conducts research in diverse fields related to art and design.
+We do not separate engineering, the humanities, the social sciences, and the arts.
+This is an experimental place for artists, researchers and practitioners from various backgrounds to discuss, create and come together.

 The XD Program emphasizes diversity above all else.
-We cover a wide range of fields including music, movies, graphics, robotics, media art, fashion, product design, critique, communication, digital fabrication and many more.
+We cover a wide range of fields, including music, movie, graphics, robotics, media art, fashion, product design, criticism, communication, digital fabrication and many more.
 Students belong to a supervising faculty member's studio, work together and separately on projects, and repeatedly present and discuss their projects in design reviews in which all faculty members and students in the Program participate.
-In this way, they produce their own research through sharing the joy of production, methodology and vision, which form the essence of thinking.
+In this way, they produce their own research through open creation, sharing the joy of production, methodology and vision, which are the essence of thinking.
 The real thrill of learning in the XD Program is that you are immersed in a sort of 'ecosystem of creation', rich in diversity.

 Note: "◎" indicates the Program chairperson.